Looking for the perfect mountain bike gift? I’ve rounded up 50+ ideas that I personally would love to receive as a mountain biker!

 Under $20

-Chamois Butt’r: Ward off painful chafing while you ride with Chamois Butt’r.
+Ward off painful chafing while you ride with Chamois Butt’r.
 Chamois cream is a lubricant that can be applied to your nether regions to help prevent friction and chafing.
 I like this brand because it’s non-greasy and lasts for the length of multi-hour rides.
 You can also buy it in individual packets, which is great for traveling or keeping one or two in your backpack or saddle bag for emergencies.

 Under $50

-My Medic Biker Med Pack: The My Medic Biker Med Pack is a compact little medical kit that contains mountain biker-specific supplies like chamois cream, sun exposure items, bandages, and even a mini wound closure kit.
-What I love about My Medic is that you can grab other med packs based on what you need.
-For higher-stakes riding, you might want to consider adding the Bleed Stopper.
+The My Medic Biker Med Pack is a compact little medical kit that contains mountain biker-specific supplies like chamois cream, sun exposure items, bandages, and even a mini wound closure kit.
+If you just need the essentials, check out the Cyclist Super Lite

 Under $100

-Fox Enduro Sleeve Knee Pads: I wear knee pads on every ride because it’s just not worth the risk.
+I wear knee pads on every ride because it’s just not worth the risk of tearing a flap open on my knees (again).
 I’ve gone through several pairs of Fox Enduro Sleeves and will continue buying them because they’re the only knee pads I’ve found that don’t slip down and are comfortable to pedal in.
 For bigger days at the bike park, I’ll wear my Fox Launch Pro’s.

 100+

-Fox Launch Pro knee pads: These are the knee pads I wear when I’m at the bike park or doing higher-stakes downhill riding.
-They have a plastic cap on the knees to stop sharp rocks and they’re much ‘burlier’ than the Fox Enduro sleeves I wear on every day rides.
+These are the knee pads I wear when I’m at the bike park or doing higher-stakes downhill riding.
+They have a plastic cap on the knees to stop sharp rocks and they’re much ‘burlier’ than the Fox Enduro sleeves I wear on everyday rides.

-Giro Manifest Helmet: The price tag on this helmet is a bit steep, but you only get one brain, right?
+The price tag on this helmet is a bit steep, but you only get one brain, right?
 I recently switched over to the Giro Manifest Helmet after trying a lot of options and I am sold.
 It’s super lightweight, has great airflow, looks good, and most importantly, is designed to protect your noggin in the event of a crash.
 Read my full Giro Manifest review.

-Smith Mainline Full Face helmet: This is the helmet I use at the bike park or for downhill shuttle days.
-It’s one of the best full faces on the market thanks to it’s lightweight and breathable design that is still burly and will protect your head and face in the event of a crash.
+This is the helmet I use at the bike park or for downhill shuttle days.
+It’s one of the best full faces on the market thanks to its lightweight and breathable design that is still burly and will protect your head and face in the event of a crash.
 I love mine and you can read my full Smith Mainline review here.

 For the Bike